JuliaGPU/AMDGPU.jl/docs/src/memory.md

 `@ROCStaticLocalArray(T, dims)` or `@ROCDynamicLocalArray(T, dims)` - use the
 former if `dims` is passed as a constant value, and otherwise use the latter.
 Local memory does not need to be freed, as it is automatically freed by the hardware.

-If `@ROCDynamicLocalArray` is used, then local memory is dynamically allocated at kernel execution time; therefore, the `localmem` option to `@roc` must be set appropriately to ensure that enough local memory is allocated by the hardware.
+If `@ROCDynamicLocalArray` is used, then local memory is dynamically allocated at kernel execution time; the `localmem` option to `@roc` must be set appropriately to ensure that enough local memory is allocated by the hardware.
+It is allocated in addition to the local memory that is statically allocated by the kernel.

 ```julia
 function kernel(C, A, B)